 For those who wish to attend, the Austerlitz battle simulation will take place under Santon Hill, near the village of Tvarozna, and entrance is free except for the tribunes.
 You can find more information about the event here, or simply watch the video of last year’s historical recreation:

-Why was the battle of Austerlitz so decisive?
+Why was the battle so decisive?

 The battle of Austerlitz took place on December 2, 1805, in Slavkov u Brna – then known by its German name, Austerlitz – located a few kilometers outside of Brno.
 It opposed Napoleon’s Grande Armée to the allied armies of Russian Tsar Alexander I and Francis I, Holy Roman Emperor and emperor of Austria.